MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: METHODOLOGY

 \subsection{Reinforced Memorization for Domain Adaptation}

-The pairs of samples and pseudo labels $\{(X, \hat{y})\}$ can be fed to EMN to conduct reinforced memorizing of the association between the features and labels by updating the parameters according to Eq (\ref{eq7}) and (\ref{eq8}).
+The pairs of samples and pseudo labels $\{(X, \hat{y})\}$ can be fed to MemFlow to conduct reinforced memorizing of the association between the features and labels by updating the parameters according to Eq (\ref{eq7}) and (\ref{eq8}).

-As reported by \cite{litrico2023guiding}, the noise of pseudo labels affects the performance of UDA significantly, which may bring the accumulation of errors and make the model over-fit the wrong prediction.
+As reported by \cite{litrico2023guiding}, the noise of pseudo labels affects the performance of SFUDA significantly, which may bring the accumulation of errors and make the model over-fit the wrong prediction.
 To reduce the oscillation of the model caused by the noise, we introduce the confidence $E_i$ of parameter updating on the node $i$ by measuring the likelihood that the node makes the same prediction as the pseudo label $\hat{y}$: